argilla-io/argilla/argilla/docs/reference/telemetry.md

 # Telemetry

 Argilla uses telemetry to report anonymous usage and error information.
 As an open-source software, this type of information is important to improve and understand how the product is used.
+This is done through the [Hugging Face Hub library](https://github.com/huggingface/huggingface_hub) telemetry implementations.

 ## How to opt-out